JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_03/functions.md

 <summary class = "solution-header">Solution:</summary><p>
 ```

-The one way how to define such a function is to use `if-elseif-else` statement as follows
+The one way to define this function is the `if-elseif-else` statement.

 ```jldoctest varargs_ex; output = false
 function wrapper(x...; type = :round, kwargs...)